- December 11, 2019 (minor update) to add Paylance

 Bitcoin runs on a decentralized network, a public ledger, where every single transaction is recorded on a number of nodes.
-Who record these transactions?
+Who records these transactions?
 Miners.
 They do it by solving strong cryptography puzzles that are needed to confirm and record a transaction.
 After confirming it, it will then be sent to a network of nodes and add it to its database.
 Once it is confirmed and recorded, the transaction becomes irreversible.

-With the creation of bitcoin, a long list of cryptos soon followed.
-Ethereum’s token, ether, is the second cryptocurrency in terms of market capitalization.
-If bitcoin is gold, ether is silver.
-(Although in the past, the “silver” is often associated with litecoin because both bitcoin and litecoin have the same use case.)
+With the creation of Bitcoin, a long list of other tokens followed.
+Ethereum’s token, ether, is the second crypto in terms of market capitalization.
+If Bitcoin is gold, ether is silver.
+(Although in the past, the “silver” is often associated with litecoin because both Bitcoin and litecoin have the same use case.)

 Properties of Cryptocurrency